PW-Solutions/miquiz-moodle/README.md

 have to temporary comment out the lines in `lang\{en|de}\miquiz.php` where `get_config` is called, as Moodle tries to get the config value from the database before any tables are created.

+### Cron
+There is no cron-job configured in the docker image (yet).
+To perform the Moodle cron job, execute `docker exec -it moodle_moodle_1 php htdocs/admin/cli/cron.php`.
+This is necessary to sync users of activities with miquiz.

 ### Connect with MI-Quiz development workspace

 Default host: http://host.docker.internal:8000 (Moodle plugin settings)